In Exercises 39 and 40, determine whether the finite correction f... | Channels for Pearson+

 In Exercises 39 and 40, determine whether the finite correction factor should be used.
 If so, use it in your calculations when you find the probability.

-Parking Infractions In a sample of 1000 fines issued by the City of Toronto for parking infractions in September of 2020, the mean fine was $49.83 and the standard deviation was $52.15.
-A random sample of size 60 is selected from this population.
-What is the probability that the mean fine is less than $40?
+Old Faithful In a sample of 100 eruptions of the Old Faithful geyser at Yellowstone National Park, the mean interval between eruptions was 129.58 minutes and the standard deviation was 108.54 minutes.
+A random sample of size 30 is selected from this population.
+What is the probability that the mean interval between eruptions is between 120 minutes and 140 minutes?

 Verified step by step guidance